 Hop on the PATH train and it’s only 14 minutes into Manhattan or ten minutes to the World Trade Center station.
 The New York Waterway ferry from Hoboken Terminal runs to Pier 11/Wall Street in about 15 minutes, so the commute from home will be quick and doesn’t require driving through New York traffic!

 There is a great highlight of the summer months with music, theater, movies, and other family-friendly events put on by the city.
-Everything is available free of charge and offers an opportunity for families who just moved to Hoboken to get to know other kids and parents, building community in your new city.
+There are many fun activities in Hoboken, many of which are available free of charge, and offers an opportunity for families who just moved to Hoboken to get to know other kids and parents, building community in your new city.
 And really, how could you miss The Bubble Queen & The Royal Bubble Pops?

 This park becomes the cutest thing on the eastern seaboard when The Hoboken Baby Parade takes over.
 Flaunt your little cutie on a parent-made float in the parade among a sea of adorable tiny people, and compete for awards like Best-Dressed Child, Most Creative Float, and Best Dressed Family.
 It’s time to get creative, folks — we’re betting there will be a few too many ladybugs.

 The state funds free pre-K programs at six sites across Hoboken, meaning that early childhood education is available to everyone.
 Sometimes there is a wait list, but if you do your research before you relocate to the city you may be able to time things out perfectly.
 The city also has three public charter schools if that’s the route you prefer to take, with the Hoboken Charter School going all the way through 12th grade.

 Last but not least, this is a great resource for parents to immediately connect to all the city has to offer for your family.
 Whether it’s information sessions for local private schools, listings of all the exciting events happening in the city, or all the information you need on local parks, this resource is a must for parents who are new to the city.